hyperledger/indy-hipe/text/wallets/README.md

 Today, all encryption is done using ChaCha20-Poly1305, with HMAC-SHA256.
 This is a solid, secure encryption algorithm, well tested and widely supported.
-However, we anticipate the desire to use different cipher suites, so in the future we will make the cipher suite pluggaencryption-schema-thumbnail.pnble.
+However, we anticipate the desire to use different cipher suites, so in the future we will make the cipher suite pluggable.

 The way the individual fields are encrypted is shown in the following diagram.
 Here, data is shown as if stored in a relational database with tables.
 Wallet storage may